anova0515/website/content/post/music/index.md

 title: Music
 ---

 In my free time, I enjoy playing piano by myself or in collaboration with other (more talented) musicians.
+Some of my playing has been captured on camera.
 Watch these at your own risk!

 ## John Adams - China Gates for solo piano